CMU-313/CMU-313.github.io/docs/recitations/reci9-open-source.md

 - Apache projects: [http://www.apache.org/](http://www.apache.org/)
 - Mozilla projects: [https://developer.mozilla.org/en-US/docs/MDN/Community/Contributing](https://developer.mozilla.org/en-US/docs/MDN/Community/Contributing)
     - Mozilla has a number of Open Source projects (including Firefox and Thunderbird) that are actively being developed and they recommend bugs for new contributors

+## Hall of Fame
+Here's some extra motivation for picking merging your final pull requests into your open source project!
+Explore some merged PRs in open source projects from previous semesters in the [Hall of Fame](https://cmu-313.github.io/hall-of-fame/).